What makes great real estate website today?

 Focus on Results

 What is the purpose of your real estate website?
 Stay focused on that when commissioning your design.
 Is it to provide information, to make your brand look good, build credibility, or just to generate leads?
 If it is leads, then you probably need a good opt-in, which is highly visible.
-Take a look at FindCashBuyersNow.com and the prominent form at the top of the page.
+Take a look at FindCashBuyersNow.com or RealMarketExperts.com and the prominent forms at the top of each page.

 You can have the best-looking site in the world, which is setup for high conversion rates, but that may be useless, unless people are finding and visiting it.
 Search engine optimization (SEO) is key to getting your site to show up in Google searches.
 This can include on-page and off-page SEO, including links and keywords, which help Google show it to the right customers.
 Make sure you get help from a pro who specializes in both online marketing and real estate, so that they get this right for you.